 Engaging Students Through Design

-With our Baltimore office now permanently located in Federal Hill, expanding our talent base, and designing civic and community projects throughout the city, a few of our team members came together to develop an engagement program with a local public school: Dorothy I. Height Elementary School (DIH).
+With our Baltimore office now permanently located in Federal Hill, a few of our team members came together to develop an engagement program with a local public school: Dorothy I. Height Elementary School (DIH).

 Our sessions have included: